Anushree-naik/Food-Fork-Drink/Report.md

 2. My future goal is to understand the process where I can use multiple APIs and cross reference them inside the application to make use of all the available data.

+3. To use JSON server, there is process that you have to follow in order to integrate it with React Native. @<https://npmjs.com/package/json-server> is the package we can leverage and use like an outside JSON API server.
+For our phone to be able to communicate with this JSON server, `ngrok server` tool can be used. `ngrok` provides you with the server address which would be available to the outside world as well.
+Unless you pay some amount, ngrok gives you this temporary address which has to be restarted every 8hours.
+Using this address, you can make a connection request through your application the API.

 ## Credits:

 - I learnt using React Native from scratch and I made use of few references that I have mentioned below.